antatar/joomla-rotate-plugin/README.md

 Will show for registered users: content to display

 ## Using in Modules
-To include content for Guests, use will see this:
+To include content for Guests, use this:
 {displayguest modulename}

+If a user is not logged in, they will see the module called "modulename"

 To include content for Registered users, use this:
 {displayreg modulename}

+Registered users will see "modulename"

 Where "modulename" is the custom module.

 # Contribute
 The repository is mainly if you want to change the code and modify the plugin to fit your needs.
-If you just want to download and run it on Joomla, you can do it from here: https://www.alttechnical.com/rotate-plugin-for-joomla
+If you just want to download and run it on Joomla, you can do it from here:
+https://www.alttechnical.com/rotate-plugin-for-joomla

 # Reporting bugs
 Report bugs to us directly:
 https://www.altconsulting.com/contact-us/contact-form